Photocontrol of spin scalar chirality in centrosymmetric itinerant magnets

-\textit{Discussion.}---The required magnitude of the electric field is estimated to be of the order of $\hbar/(ea\tau) \sim 1\ \mathrm{MV/cm}$ with $\tau$ being an intraband relaxation time~\cite{Ono2020} (typically, $\tau \gtrsim 10\ \mathrm{fs}$).
+\textit{Discussion.} The required magnitude of the electric field is estimated to be of the order of $\hbar/(ea\tau) \sim 1\ \mathrm{MV/cm}$ with $\tau$ being an intraband relaxation time~\cite{Ono2020} (typically, $\tau \gtrsim 10\ \mathrm{fs}$).
 This magnitude is so strong that materials will be damaged by the static field.
 However, this problem can be circumvented by using a short terahertz pulse~\cite{Fulop2020}, as demonstrated in Fig.~\ref{fig:4}.

 The time scale of the dynamics is determined by the Gilbert damping constant $\alpha$ as well as the field magnitude.
 In real materials in equilibrium, $\alpha$ is of order $0.001$--$0.01$~\cite{Maekawa2017}, which is two or three orders of magnitude smaller than $\alpha = 1$ adopted here.
-We found that, for $\alpha = 0.01$, the long-range spin-scalar-chiral or $120^\circ$ N\'eel order is suppressed in the steady states.
+We found that, for $\alpha = 0.01$, the long-range spin scalar chiral or $120^\circ$ N\'eel order is suppressed in the steady states.
 If a large $\alpha$ of order $1$ is essential, the realization of these photoinduced orders would be difficult.
-Theoretically, we might overcome this difficulty by introducing another magnetic interaction that favors the spin-scalar-chiral state, e.g., antiferromagnetic (AFM) interaction between the localized spins~\cite{Akagi2010,Akagi2011,Akagi2015}, or by considering the dissipation due to electron-electron interactions far from equilibrium.
+Theoretically, we might overcome this difficulty by introducing another magnetic interaction that favors the spin scalar chiral state, e.g., an antiferromagnetic (AFM) interaction between the localized spins~\cite{Akagi2010,Akagi2011,Akagi2015}, or by considering the dissipation due to electron-electron interactions far from equilibrium.

-\textit{Summary and outlook.}---We have investigated the real-time dynamics of the magnetic structure in a centrosymmetric itinerant magnet.
-It has been found that the spin-scalar-chiral state as well as the $120^\circ$ N\'eel state is stabilized by the static field, continuous-wave light, and low-frequency pulse, depending on the NNN transfer integral.
-The sign of the scalar chirality can be selected by the circularly polarized light.
-In addition, skyrmions are created in a metastable state after pulse irradiation, characterized by the Pontryagin number $Q$.
-These spin-scalar-chiral states and metastable skyrmion states arise from the non-thermal electron distribution, not from antisymmetric interactions such as the DM interaction.
+\textit{Summary and outlook.} We have investigated the real-time dynamics in a centrosymmetric itinerant magnet and found that the spin scalar chiral or $120^\circ$ N\'eel state is stabilized by a static field, continuous-wave light, and low-frequency pulse, depending on the NNN transfer integral.
+The sign of scalar chirality can be selected by circular polarization.
+Additionally, skyrmions are created in metastable states after pulse irradiation, characterized by the Pontryagin number.
+These spin scalar chiral states and metastable skyrmion states arise from the nonthermal electron distribution, not from antisymmetric interactions such as the DM interaction.
+The underlying mechanism should be further clarified in future work.